usnistgov/oscal-xproc3/researching-xproc.md

 ## Landing pages

+[XProcRef](https://xprocref.org/index.html) offers a comprehensive user-oriented directory of the built-in steps

 [XProc.org site](https://xproc.org/) - with links to specs and other resources

 [XProc 3.0 Overview](https://spec.xproc.org/master/head/) - with links to component specifications (important to have) such as the Standard Step Library and the additional steps